 The internet of Things

-Cloud computing has been an enabler for IoT which transmits data for analysis online and we’re now looking at tens of billions of new connected devices accessing the Internet in 2020.
-Connected devices know no bounds in terms of locations or applications so sensors can appear on Mountain tops, in Deep Sea, Space and other Inhospitable conditions.
+Cloud computing has been an enabler for IoT, which transmits data for analysis online, and we’re now looking at tens of billions of new connected devices accessing the Internet in 2020.
+Connected devices know no bounds regarding locations or applications, so sensors can appear on Mountain tops, in Deep Sea, Space and other Inhospitable conditions.

 Familiar consumer IoT devices

-Iot devices are plentiful, a lot exist in our homes, in our pockets and on our wrists.
+Iot devices are plentiful; a lot exist in our homes, pockets, and wrists.
 We can now heat our homes remotely, order goods at the touch of a button, listen to and watch an endless library of media, track our movement and whole bunch of other cool things.
 This is all possible because they are connected and use API’s to drive the connectivity of devices to data stores.